 Having been very fond of my son, they were thrilled to see him again and he got lots of hugs and kisses.
-He was also proud of them for delivering such enthralling shiurim.
+He was also proud of them for delivering such enthralling shiurim to all the inmates.

 Really, the best part of Keleh 6 is the plentiful davening & shiurim.
 It's very geshmak.

-So I had this really good idea that maybe the IDF should make a night-sweep of the parks & other hang-outs frequented by at-risk youth and take them to Keleh 6 for six months where they could imbue a constant flow of davening and inspiring shiurim - tefillot & shiurim they would attend BY CHOICE!
+So it inspired me with this really good idea that maybe the IDF should make a night-sweep of the parks & other hang-outs frequented by at-risk youth and take them to Keleh 6 for six months where they could imbue a constant flow of davening and inspiring shiurim - tefillot & shiurim they would attend BY CHOICE!

 Just think of what a life-changing influence that could be.

-Anyway, his 12 days ended pretty quickly and he came up energized by the whole experience.
+Anyway, my son's 12 days ended pretty quickly and he came up energized by the whole experience.
 You’d think he’d been playing Color War at Camp Simcha or something.